-WEATHER IN THE FAROE ISLAND
+WEATHER IN THE FAROE ISLANDs

 Let’s be straight.
 If you expect the climate in the Faroe Islands to include 30 degrees of sun every day, sweat constantly dripping from your forehead, and a duvet-less sleep, you have been slightly misinformed.
 Not to say this isn’t possible (we once recorded 26 degrees!).
 It’s just not quite the norm.

 What surprises many, however, is the relative mildness of the Faroese seasons.
 One of the things that makes the Faroe Islands so special is the weather.
 And there’s certainly a lot of it in the middle of the North Atlantic!
-If one word can neatly sum up conditions at 62 degrees north it’s changeable.
+If one word can neatly sum up conditions at 62 degrees north, it’s changeable.
 Visitors to the Faroes, who come from countries where the weather is altogether more stable and predictable, are often surprised by how quickly conditions can change in the islands.

 “If you don’t like the weather, wait five minutes!”